Community Shield: Relentless Manchester City march on but Liverpool aren't going away | Goal.com

 If the suspicion was that Liverpool had operated close to their peak last season, and that City may find things a little more comfortable this time around, it can be parked for now.

+"We know we are still here, we can still play proper football."

-They looked fit, sharp and, after a difficult opening spell, had the measure of their enemy in terms of fitness and quality.
-They had more shots, more corners and more possession.
+He got that right.
+Here, they looked fit, sharp and, after a difficult opening spell, had the measure of their enemy in terms of fitness and quality.
+"In the last 15 minutes we were exhausted," said Guardiola.
+They looked it.
+Liverpool had more shots, more corners and more possession.
 How they didn’t win the game in 90 minutes, only Salah will know.

 The Egyptian tormented City throughout.
 He sent three efforts off target in the first half, then smashed the foot of the post in the second.
 After that, he was engaged in a private battle for supremacy with Claudio Bravo, who denied him once, twice, three times.
 When Salah beat him in stoppage time, Kyle Walker got back to hook, remarkably, from the goal-line.